Music Admissions Office

 Recorded Auditions: It is to a student's benefit to complete a live audition for the faculty.
 However, recorded auditions are available for students located 200+ miles from the University of Minnesota.
 Recorded auditions are due by the application deadline.
 Review recorded audition submission guidelines.

-Applications by the application deadline will receive notification of their music admission status by May 1 for fall entry and January 15 for spring entry.
+Students who apply by the application deadlines will receive notification of their music admission status no later than May 1 for fall entry and January 15 for spring entry.
 If denied admission to the School of Music, applicants must wait one full academic year before they are eligible to re-apply unless otherwise indicated in their formal admissions decision letter.

-Entering students who complete their applications for fall enrollment to the BMus and BA programs by the music application deadline and gain admission to the University of Minnesota are automatically eligible and considered for department-level music scholarships.
+Students who complete their applications for fall enrollment to the BMus and BA Applied programs by the application deadline and gain admission to the University of Minnesota are automatically considered for department-level music scholarships.
 Learn more about scholarships.

-The School of Music application gives students the opportunity to express their preference for individual faculty members for applied lessons on their primary instrument.
+Students have the opportunity to indicate their primary and secondary choice of private lesson instructor.
 Every effort will be made to honor these requests based on studio availability and general balance in individual studios, however, we cannot guarantee placement.
-Learn more about our faculty and view faculty profiles.

 Most incoming music, art, theatre, dance and honors majors choose to live in Middlebrook Hall, the dormitory located next door to the School of Music on the West Bank of campus overlooking the Mississippi River.
 In order to secure a spot in Middlebrook, students must apply for housing and list Middelbrook as their first choice of dorm.
 You may apply for housing as soon as the application is posted in November of each year.
 You do not need to wait to be admitted to or confirmed to enroll at the University of Minnesota before you apply for housing; the earlier you submit your housing application, the more likely you are to be placed in your first choice of dormitory.